garmartirosy/profile/crm/README.md

 Reload privilege tables now?
 [Y/n] y

 **IP retrieved**
-Get your "IP retrieved" near the start of your start.sh terminal.
+Get your "IP retrieved" near the start of your suite.sh terminal.

 **Webroot at localhost:8080**
 The Apache port for Homebrew says "It works!"